bilalaniq/notes/reverse-eng/elf/elf.md

   - **EM_VAX**:
     DEC Vax

+  these are so many other Legal values for e_machine you can look at them in the headerfile

   ### **📌 Note: ELF `e_machine` for Intel x86-64**

   For **Intel x86-64** architecture, the correct `e_machine` value is: